Motekye/Hazel/README.md

 <script type="text/javascript" src="hz.php?api/class-*.hz"></script>
 ```

-The sample invocation also includes samples.php and runs
+The sample invocation also includes _hazel-samples.php_ and runs
-hazel() over def.hz prior to loading the request.
+hazel() over _def.hz_ prior to loading the request.
 This is
 how you would define your own set of custom function hooks
 and common macros to all your projects.
 I included my own
 with this package as examples, but I would assume anyone
 using Hazel would want to make their own shortcuts.

-Make copies of and edit hz.php to suit your needs.
+Make copies of and edit _hz.php_ to suit your needs.

 Hazel (c) 2017-2021 - 1002px.com - released under MIT license.